How Mexico’s War On Drugs Went Wrong

 Such notions have featured in the presidential poll, but not as prominently as they should have.
 Until they rise further up the political agenda, the good people I’ve met here seem destined to have to carry on picking up the pieces.

-Jake Lynch is Associate Professor and Director of the Centre for Peace and Conflict Studies at the University of Sydney.
+By Jake Lynch, Associate Professor and Director of the Centre for Peace and Conflict Studies at the University of Sydney.

 This article was first published in the New Matilda on 28 June 2012.